sophieyoung36/Sophia-Young-Data-Science-Samples-Master-s-in-Artificial-Intelligence-and-Society/README.md

 Files 1.a. and 1.b. correspond to Project 1: Machine Learning to Create a Linear Regression Model

-Files 2.a. and 2.b. correspond to Project 2: Machine Learning Logistics Regression to Create a Binary Classifier
+Files 2.a. and 2.b. correspond to Project 2: Machine Learning Logistic Regression to Create a Binary Classifier

 File 3 corresponds to Project 3: Object-Oriented Programming and Abstraction